-- Likes – The only thing good a lot of likes are good for are is bragging rights.
+- Likes – The only thing a lot of likes are good for is bragging rights.
 Rather than focusing on likes and whether or not you went viral, focus on actions and engagement.

 - Frequency – How many times Facebook users have seen your ad.
 If your ad has been seen too many times but has resulted in minimal actions.
-Consider changing the design of your Facebook ad
+Consider changing the design of your Facebook ad.

 Facebook ads can be very effective when done right.
 Research your target audience, test your ads and measure the results.
 Once you have found the winning combination that delivers the highest return on your investment, expand your marketing efforts to reach more Facebook users.

 If your business needs help with Facebook advertising or reaching your target audience on any platform, reach out to a digital marketing professional at TheeDigital.
 We can help!